 Cleaning and caring for your pop-up roof

 Cleaning and caring for the interior and exterior of your pop-up roof will prolong its life and repay your investment.
 For example, after heavy rain, lift the roof to allow the canvas sides to dry out.
+While waiting for your roof to dry, why not try out 8 things to do on a rainy day in your motorhome to pass some time.

 If it’s left down during long periods of wet weather the canvas can suffer damage.
 Be sure to check your pop-up regularly to look for mildew and clean it off to prevent the situation getting worse.